Achievable logoAchievable logo

 Any information that would lead a reasonable investor to make an investment decision; a legitimate and important piece of information that relates to investing in a security

-The SEC provides exemptions (exceptions) to their registration process.
-There are a number of exemptions that are important to know and will be discussed in the primary market chapter.
-For now, we’ll only focus on one of them.
-If a bond is issued with 270 days or less to maturity, the issuer is exempt from registering it with the SEC.
+The SEC allows certain exemptions (exceptions) from registration.
+Several exemptions are important and will be covered in the primary market chapter.
+For now, focus on this one: If a bond is issued with 270 days or less to maturity, the issuer is exempt from registering it with the SEC.

-Why doesn’t the SEC require corporate issuers to register commercial paper?
-Short-term bonds are usually very safe and avoid many of the risks that investors assume with long-term bonds.
-In order for the purchaser to lose their entire investment, the issuer would need to go bankrupt within the next 270 days.
-This is unlikely to happen for most larger, well-established companies, which are the typical issuers of commercial paper.
+So why doesn’t the SEC require corporate issuers to register commercial paper?
+One reason is that short-term debt generally carries less risk than long-term debt.
+For an investor to lose the entire investment, the issuer would need to go bankrupt within the next 270 days.
+For the typical issuers of commercial paper - larger, well-established companies - that’s considered unlikely.

 Typical investors in commercial paper are large institutions.
-Due to their large denominations, typically $100,000 or more, many retail investors cannot afford commercial paper.
-However, large financial institutions buy and repackage them into affordable investments for retail investors.
-When we discuss investment companies in a future chapter, you’ll learn more about this.
+Because commercial paper is issued in large denominations, typically $100,000 or more, many retail investors can’t buy it directly.
+However, large financial institutions may buy commercial paper and repackage it into more affordable investments for retail investors.
+You’ll see how this works when we discuss investment companies in a future chapter.

 Key points